Führerbunker: Post-war events

-The outer ruins of both Chancellery buildings were levelled by the Soviets between 1945 and 1949 as part of an effort to destroy the landmarks of Nazi Germany.
+The outer ruins of both chancellery buildings were levelled by the Soviets between 1945 and 1949 as part of an effort to destroy the landmarks of Nazi Germany.
 A detailed interior site investigation by the Soviets, including measurements, took place on 16 May 1946.
 Thereafter, the bunker largely survived, although some areas were partially flooded.
 In December 1947, the Soviets tried to blow up the bunker, but only the separation walls were damaged.
-In 1959, the East German government began a series of demolitions of the Chancellery, including the bunker.
+In 1959, the East German government began a series of demolitions of the chancellery, including the bunker.
 Because it was near the Berlin Wall, the site was undeveloped and neglected until 1988–89.
 During extensive construction of residential housing and other buildings on the site, work crews uncovered several underground sections of the old bunker complex; for the most part these were destroyed.
-Other parts of the Chancellery underground complex were uncovered, but these were ignored, filled in, or resealed.
+Other parts of the chancellery underground complex were uncovered, but were filled in, resealed, or ignored.

 Government authorities wanted to destroy the last vestiges of these Nazi landmarks.
-The construction of the buildings in the area around the Führerbunker was a strategy for ensuring the surroundings remained anonymous and unremarkable.
-The emergency exit point for the Führerbunker (which had been in the Chancellery gardens) was occupied by a car park.
+The construction of the buildings in the area around the was a strategy for ensuring the surroundings remained anonymous and unremarkable.
+The emergency exit point for the (which had been in the chancellery gardens) was occupied by a car park.